TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   possible group pairing: 1v2, 1v3, and 2v3.
 The assumptions behind Tukey's HSD are essentially identical to those for the ANOVA itself.

+What if a particular contrast of prior interest: jump to post-hoc test.
+Why use the omnibus at all?
+Conduct fewer overall tests.
+Less 'adjustment' required, more powerful individual tests.
+  Non-significant omnibus does not rule out significant post-hoc.
+Similarly, significant omnibus does not guarantee you will have a significant post-hoc.
+You might be able to assert that some of the means are different without being able to assert which ones are different.

 ```
 ## the data:
 summary(dat)